seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 {% endhighlight %}

 ## Step by step tutorial
-- If you want to start from scratch, we need a basic OS image we can work with.
-For that, pull a fresh Docker Ubuntu image (14.04) and run it.
-Ubuntu is in my opinion the best choice to work with Cloudera (especially when using Cloudera Manager, but  this should be part of a future blog post).
-The `run` command starts a new container which is basically a running instance of the Ubuntu image.
-You are now connected with the container running Ubuntu 14.04.
+If you want to start from scratch, we need a basic OS image we can work with.
+For that, `pull` a fresh Docker Ubuntu image (14.04) and `run` it.
+The `run` command starts a new container which is a running instance of the Ubuntu image.
 {% highlight bash %}
 docker pull ubuntu:14.04
 docker run -i -t ubuntu:14.04